 On the one hand, West Elm has long been a go-to for modern styles that work in a wide variety of settings, from huge houses to tiny condos.

 On the other hand, while many of their pieces certainly look great, people tend to overestimate their quality, which is partially how they get away with charging some pretty high prices.

-Fortunately, you don’t have to look far to find a wide range of West Elm alternatives that offer different styles, comparable quality, and (in some cases) better pricing.
+Fortunately, you don’t have to look far to find a wide range of similar brands that make great West Elm alternatives, who offer different styles, comparable quality, and (in some cases) better pricing.

-Below you’ll find dozens of other stylish and affordable furniture stores like West Elm where you can find cool, modern and well made pieces for your place.
+We’ve put together a list of the best furniture stores like West Elm where you can find cool, modern and well made pieces for your place.

 Crate & Barrel